prakharsharma/CarND-Vehicle-Detection/README.md

 1. Creates a heatmap using the hot windows in the current frame and past few frames,
 1. Thesholds the heatmap (to deal with duplicate detections and false positives),
 1. Identifies individual blobs in the heatmap using `scipy.ndimage.measurements.label()`, and
-1. Assumes each of the blog to correspond to a vehicle and then draws bounding boxes around the blobs.
+1. Assumes each of the blob to correspond to a vehicle and then draws bounding boxes around the blobs.

 Behavior of the function can be tuned using the following [configuration][config] parameters